KasparEtter/ef1p/pages/email/email.md

 Given that this is (usually) not the case, there's no reason to worry.
 Do people fall for this crap?
 The answer is yes, unfortunately.
 The first time I received such a message was on 13 January 2019.
-The fraudster demanded 356 Euro in Bitcoin to remain silent and was stupid enough to provide the
+The fraudster demanded 356 [euro](https://en.wikipedia.org/wiki/Euro) in bitcoin to remain silent and was stupid enough to provide the
 [same Bitcoin address](https://blockchair.com/bitcoin/address/18Pt4B7Rz7Wf491FGQHPsfDeKRqnkyrMo6) to several victims.
 Since all Bitcoin transactions are public, we know exactly how much money they made: